cunnie/writings/ways.md

 &ldquo;They&rsquo;ve terminated the experiment.
 I think the whole project is on hold until they figure out what&rsquo;s going on with me.
 They haven&rsquo;t given me the drugs for a month, but it&rsquo;s still getting worse, not better.&rdquo;

-&ldquo;You know there won&rsquo;t be a body--I won&rsquo;t leave anything behind when I go.
+&ldquo;You know there won&rsquo;t be a body&mdash;I won&rsquo;t leave anything behind when I go.
 I don&rsquo;t know how much longer I can stay here.
 It&rsquo;s so hard staying, and it keeps getting harder, and I&rsquo;m not strong enough.
 And once I&rsquo;m gone I won&rsquo;t come back, so there will have to be a funeral.
 I guess put some ashes or something in a can, I mean an urn.
 I don&rsquo;t know.&rdquo;

 This time, Instead of blurring, he became shifting planes of light.
 Then snapped back to himself.
 He winced.